Note: The HARP program expired December 31, 2018. See MoneyTips for alternatives.

 - Current on Payments – In this case, you have sufficient financial means to avoid foreclosure, but aren't able to secure refinancing to lower payments or save on interest.
 This is where HARP may be music to your ears.

 The point of the HARP program is to reward homeowners who have made their payments diligently with the opportunity to refinance under better loan terms than they would be able to get with their current loan-to-value (LTV) ratio.
 The refinancing does not reduce your principal amount, but it may result in lower monthly payments, or in the same payments with a savings on interest over the life of the loan.
+If you want to reduce your interest payments and lower your debt, try the free Debt Optimizer by MoneyTips.

 Remember – while HARP may allow you to get better terms, it has closing costs just like any other refinancing program, so you must take them into account when checking your loan options.